mhnvelu/DataStructures-And-Algorithms/README.md

 ### Perfect Binary Trees
 - Perfect Binary Tree is one that is both full and complete.
 All leaf nodes will be at the same level and this level has the maximum number of nodes.

+### Notes
+- A node’s height is the number of edges to its most distant leaf node
+- A node’s depth is the number of edges back up to the root
+- The root always has a depth of 0 while leaf nodes always have a height of 0
+- Tree as a whole, its depth and height are both the root height.
+- Height or depth for any node can be done using breadth-first search (BFS)
+- In recursive algorithms, we should make sure that base cases as well as null cases are well handled
+- Inorder traversal on Binary Tree may result in sorted values if it is BST